liorpizman/AnomalyDetection/README.md

 * [Keras](https://keras.io/) - the Python Deep Learning library.
 * [Scikit-learn](https://scikit-learn.org/) - is an open source machine learning library that supports supervised and unsupervised learning.
-* [statsmodel](https://www.statsmodels.org/) -  is a Python module that provides classes and functions for the estimation of many different statistical models, as well as for conducting statistical tests, and statistical data exploration.

 ## Data Sets